 Book Script Editing in Reverse!

 The project began in reverse — turning a screenplay into a novel.
 Joe did an amazing job doing so.
-His use of setting in the Spring Branch area of Houston evokes yesteryear, before the city was a metropolis and teens had wipe open dirt roads to cruise.
+His use of setting in the Spring Branch area of Houston evokes yesteryear, before the city was a metropolis and teens cruised on open dirt roads.

 I’ve posted the entire article below.

 By Melanie Saxton

 Author Joe Barfield shakes his head in wonderment.
 Who knew an evening spent talking about his novel and screenplay would culminate in a feature-length movie?
 He never dreamed the motion picture would be shot by students on a Canon 7D camera priced at just over $2,000 — almost unheard of the world of movie making.